-Go a little further than the four walls of your house and let other know, as often as possible, how grateful you are for your husband or wife.
-Verbalize it among extended family, friends, or at church.
+Go a little further than the four walls of your house and let others know, as often as possible, how grateful you are for your husband or wife.
+Verbalize it among extended family, friends, or church.
 Put your social media account to good use and let it be known that you are thankful for everything your spouse does for you and your family.

 7. BEHAVE IN A GRATEFUL WAY.

-Saying “thank you,” giving gifts, and telling others isn’t quite enough; you have to behave in a grateful way toward your spouse.
+Saying “thank you,” giving gifts, and telling others aren’t quite enough; you have to behave in a grateful way toward your spouse.
 Make an effort to notice what they do and to respect the work they’re putting in for you, on whatever front–whether they’re running a business, running the household, or a combination of both.
 Don’t take him or her for granted.
 Be conscientious and thoughtful, and take care to make sure that you’re not undermining or undoing their efforts in any way.

 8. TAKE YOUR SPOUSE ON A ROMANTIC DATE.

 A nice date is a great way to say thank you to your husband or wife for everything they do for you.
-Choose their favorite restaurant, a movie they’ve been dying to see, grab coffee, take a nature hike, or stop by their favorite bookstore or library.
+Choose their favorite restaurant, a movie they’ve been dying to see, grab a coffee, take a nature hike, or stop by their favorite bookstore or library.
 Make that time all about your spouse.